ToniWonKanobi/theoveranalyzed.net/posts/2016/8/11/the-accidental-origin-of-the-hit-song-american-woman.md

 Title: The Accidental Origin of the Hit Song ‘American Woman’
 Date: 2016-08-11 14:39
 Link: https://www.youtube.com/watch?v=cdqyrXLt8uU
-Description: It's like a "found poem," except that it's a song and not a poem.
+Description: It's like a 'found poem,' except that it's a song and not a poem.
 Tags: Music
 Image: /images/americanwoman.jpg